 Researchers in the Intramural Research Program (IRP) have won hundreds of significant professional awards in the last several years, far too many to list comprehensively.
 Here are some highlights:

 Often called “America’s Nobels”, the Lasker Awards recognize the contributions of scientists, physicians, and public servants who have made major advances in the understanding, diagnosis, treatment, cure, and prevention of human disease.
-Numerous Lasker Awards have been bestowed on IRP scientists.
-Read about the awardees, including one scientist who received two Laskers.

 PECASE is the highest honor bestowed by the U.S. Government on outstanding scientists and engineers beginning their independent careers.
 IRP scientists have been on the list of PECASE recipients every year since 1997.
-Find out who they are.

-The Presidential Medal of Freedom is an award bestowed by the President of the United States and is—along with the comparable Congressional Gold Medal—the highest civilian award in the U.S. Two NIH Institute Directors have been honored with this award.
-Find out who they are.
+The Presidential Medal of Freedom is an award bestowed by the President of the United States and is—along with the comparable Congressional Gold Medal—the highest civilian award in the U.S.

 The Service to America Medals highlight excellence in our federal workforce by recognizing exceptional federal employees who are breaking down barriers, overcoming huge challenges, and getting results.

 The Crafoord Prize is a major international science prize award by the Royal Swedish Academy of Sciences and the Crafoord Foundation in Lund, Sweden.
 The Prize recognizes outstanding scientists who have produced important advances in basic scientific research.

 The Canada Gairdner Awards recognize scientists who make breakthrough discoveries in medical research, advance the knowledge of human biology and medicine, and make significant contributions to global public health.